xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 ### Tools Installation

-The OS environment I am using is `Linux Ubuntu 20.04.2` and the version of my Python is `3.8.5`.
-All the commands below are executed from terminal (command line).
+The OS environment I am using is `Linux Ubuntu 20.04.2` and the version of my Python is `3.8`.
+The following installation commands need to be executed at the command line.

 **PIP**